dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-The methods in this class should be pretty self-explanatory: you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and finally revert any MES configurations you have changed in `TeardownAsync`.
+The methods in this class should be pretty self-explanatory: you setup your load generators and the MES in `SetupAsync`, run the load generators in `RunAsync` until the `cancellationToken` is triggered, and finally revert all MES configurations to their original state in `TeardownAsync`.

-TODO segway into talking about the load generator classes
+Everything that I've shown so far is just basic infrastructure for running load tests in a standardized manner and doesn't differ that much other publicly available load generators.
+It is nevertheless the foundation on top of which the PLG's load generators run on.

 ### The ProductionLoadGenerator class